-- 8. Section 7 of the principal Act is hereby amended- - (a) by the substitution in subsection (1) for paragraph (a) of the following paragraph: - "(a) who enjoys immunity from the civil and criminal jurisdiction of the 35 courts of the Republic or who enjoys privileges in accordance with the provisions of the Vienna [Convention on Diplomatic Relations, 1961, or the Vienna Convention on Consular Relations, 1963,] Conventions, the Convention on the Immunities and Privileges of the United Nations, 1946, or the Convention on the Immunities and Privileges of the Specialized Agencies of the United Nations, 1947, or in terms of any agreement contemplated in section 4;"; - (b) by the deletion of paragraphs (b) and (c) of subsection (1); and - (c) by the substitution for subsection (3) of the following subsection: - "(3) If in any proceedings in a court of law any question arises as to 45 whether or not any person [is entitled to] enjoys any immunity or privilege under [or by virtue of a provision of this Act or the Conventions] this Act, a certificate under the hand or issued under the authority of the Director-General stating any fact relating to that question, shall be conclusive evidence of that fact.".
+- 9. (1) The Minister must keep a register in which there must be registered the names of all the persons who enjoy- - (a) immunity from the civil and criminal jurisdiction of the courts of the Republic; or - immunities and privileges in accordance with the Conventions or in terms of 30 any agreement contemplated in section 7. - (2) The Minister must cause a complete list of all persons on the register to be published at least once a year in the Gazette. - (3) If in any proceedings in a court of law any question arises as to whether or not any person enjoys any immunity or privilege under this Act or the Conventions, a certificate 35 under the hand or issued under the authority of the Director-General stating any fact relating to that question, is prima facie evidence of that fact.